simonspa/corryvreckan/src/modules/ImproveReferenceTimestamp/README.md

 ### Description
 Replaces the existing track timestamp (set in the tracking module) by the closest trigger timestamp.
 For this, a trigger timestamp has to be saved as SPIDR signal during data taking.
-If no suitable trigger is found for a track, the track timestamp is set to `-1ns`.
+If no suitable trigger is found for a track, the track is removed from the clipboard and thus not available any further.

 ### Parameters
 * `signal_source`: Determines which detector plane carries the trigger signals.
 Only relevant for method 0.
 Default value is `"W0013_G02"`.